jpollock/masheryapi/README.md

   -h, --help            show this help message and exit --apis APIS [APIS ...]
+                        List of APIs by name, space separated --keys keys [keys ...]
-                        List of APIs by name, space separated --fields FIELDS [FIELDS ...]
+                        List of keys to include in results, space separated --fields FIELDS [FIELDS ...]
                         List of key/app fields to retrieve, space separated